 Certainly, any object that hits the ground with that speed would cause great damage.
 If rain happened to fall in the same way, all harvested lands would be destroyed, residential areas, houses, and cars would be damaged, and people would not be able to walk around without taking extra precautions.

 What is more, these calculations are made just for clouds at a height of 1,200 meters; there are also rain clouds at altitudes of 10,000 meters.
 A raindrop falling from such a height could normally reach a very destructive speed.

-But this is not how it works; no matter from what height they fall, the average speed of raindrops is only 8-10 km/h when they reach the ground.
+But this is not how it works; no matter what height they fall, the average speed of raindrops is only 8-10 km/h when they reach the ground.
 The reason for this is the special form they take.
 This special form increases the friction effect of the atmosphere and prevents acceleration when the raindrops reach a certain speed “limit”.
 (Today parachutes are designed by using this technique.)

 This is not all about the “measures” of rain.
 For instance, in the atmospheric layers where it starts to rain, the temperature may fall as low as 400 °C below zero.
 Despite this, raindrops never turn into ice particles.
 (This would certainly mean a fatal threat to the living things on earth.)
 The reason is that the water in the atmosphere is pure water.
 As is well known, pure water hardly freezes even at very low temperatures.

 How rain forms remained a great mystery for people for a long time.
 Only after weather radar was invented, was it possible to discover the stages by which rain is formed.
 The formation of rain takes place in three stages.
 First, the “raw material” of rain rises up into the air.
 Later clouds are formed.
 Finally, raindrops appear.

 These stages were clearly defined in the Qur’an centuries ago where precise information is given about the formation of rain: